stefanzweifel/changelog-updater-action/README.md

 The following workflow is a bit more advanced.
 It …

 - extracts the exact release date from the git tag
-- uses the target branch of the release in the "Unreleased" compare URL
+- optionally, uses the target branch of the release in the "Unreleased" compare URL
 - pushes the created commit to the target branch of the commit

+> **Warning**
+> DO NOT enable the `compare-url-target-revision` option, if the target of your releases is the default branch (`ref/heads/main` or `main`).
+> The action would otherwise receive `refs/heads/main` as the target revision value and will generate invalid compare URL.

 <details>